H-Weisner/monkeyBusiness/README.md

 Each component has a directory containing the `.tsx` file, and optionally `.presets`, and `.props` files for larger components.

 **models**
 Where the app's models live.
+Would be a bigger deal if I was using Mobx-state-tree.
+I haven't used redux so I don't know if this is what you;d have.

 **navigators**
 Where the `react-navigation` navigators live.